zanuka/leaderport-core-ui/README.md

 - **Active Community**: vibrant [open-source community](https://valkey.io/connect/) ensures ongoing development and support.
 - **Compatibility**: [Redis fork](https://github.com/valkey-io/valkey) maintains compatibility with existing clients and tools; win.

 For more detailed information about Valkey and its capabilities, please visit the [Valkey Introduction](https://valkey.io/topics/introduction/).
-This comprehensive guide provides an in-depth look at Valkey's features, architecture, and use cases, helping you understand why it's an excellent choice for high-performance, scalable applications like VueValkyrie.
+This comprehensive guide provides an in-depth look at Valkey's features, architecture, and use cases, helping you understand why it's an excellent choice for high-performance, scalable applications like Valkran.

 ## Vue.js: The Progressive JavaScript Framework